weizhi-luo/stocks/src/Argus/README.md

 ![swagger_ui](https://github.com/weizhi-luo/stocks/blob/main/doc/images/swagger_ui.PNG)

-The Web APIs, for example GrpcServiceProcedureStatus APIs presented above, return different status when executing data scraper services and procedures.
+The Web APIs, for example GrpcServiceProcedureStatus APIs presented above, return different statuses after executing data scraper services and procedures.
 These results can be used for creating more applications such as a dashboard for showing real time process report.